okonomichiyaki/supercat/08-mobilization.md

 	- Gate previously controlled by rival
 	- Other gate

-✦ Can bot take control of rival city?
+✦ Can bot take control of rival building?

 <div class="pagebreak"> </div>